Has a Death Occurred? We Are Available 24/7 (360) 523-2489

 Services will be held Saturday, November 23, 2019 at 11:00 a.m. at Gloria Dei Lutheran Church in Olympia.
 Donations may be made in lieu of flowers to the Seattle Brain Cancer Walk.

-NO FLOWERS, PLEASE.To send flowers to the family of Keith Cotton, please visit Tribute Store
+NO FLOWERS, PLEASE.To send flowers to the family or plant a tree in memory of Keith Cotton, please visit Tribute Store